-This CME activity consists of video and slide components.
-To receive credit, the participant should review the CME information, watch the video, review the accompanying slide presentation, complete the Post-test with a score of 80% or better and fill out the Educational Assessment and Credit Form located at ResearchToPractice.com/MTPLung18/Video/CME.
-The corresponding audio program is available as an alternative at ResearchToPractice.com/MTPLung18.
+This CME activity consists of an audio component.
+To receive credit, the participant should review the CME information, listen to the MP3s, complete the Post-test with a score of 80% or better and fill out the Educational Assessment and Credit Form located at ResearchToPractice.com/MTPLung18/CME.
+The corresponding video program is available as an alternative at ResearchToPractice.com/MTPLung18/Video.